d-lim/d-lim.github.io/about.md

 - Read to keep up with current events
 - Run to unwind tangled thoughts
 - Explore the world to learn about different cultures
-<li>Connect with people over a good cup of coffee
+- Connect with people over a good cup of coffee

 <h2>Skills</h2>